Complaints handling policy

 In this practice we take complaints very seriously and try to ensure that all our patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This procedure is based on these objectives.

 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to patients’ concerns in a caring and sensitive way.

-- The person responsible for dealing with any complaint about the service that we provide is Miss L Spencer, our Complaints Manager.
+- The person responsible for dealing with any complaint about the service that we provide is Jacqui Courtney, our Complaints Manager.

 - If a patient complains by telephone or in person, we will listen to their complaint and offer to refer them to the Complaints Manager immediately.
 If the Complaints Manager is not available at